-Assuming one were fortunate enough to gain admission to a celebration with the Roman upper class the menu might stretch to such specialties as flamingo tongues, peahen eggs and dormice sprinkled with honey.
+Assume one were fortunate enough to gain admission to a celebration with the Roman upper class.
+The menu might stretch to such specialties as flamingo tongues, peahen eggs and dormice sprinkled with honey.
 And everything accompanied by an endless supply of wine.
 Everything was served from jugs and goblets decorated with dramatic scenes from Greek mythology.
 The exquisite silverware, and, not least, the motifs with which it was decorated, played a key role in conversation at such gatherings.
-By displaying one’s knowledge of the myths behind the scenes depicted it was possible to demonstrate one’s cultural sophistication and intellectual prowess – or appear a complete fool through one’s lack of such knowledge.
+By displaying one’s knowledge of the myths behind the scenes depicted it was possible to demonstrate one’s cultural sophistication and intellectual prowess.
+Or appear a complete fool through one’s lack of such knowledge.

 The Temple Treasure

-However, the Roman Empire is not all orgies and excess – there is also war and violence, and at this point in the 3rd century things are getting out of hand in Roman-occupied Gaul (today’s France).
+However, the Roman Empire is not all orgies and excess.
+There is also war and violence, and at this point in the 3rd century things are getting out of hand in Roman-occupied Gaul (today’s France).
 The barbarians tirelessly attack the Romans.
 In order to protect their valuables the Roman priests of the Temple of Mercury hide all their beautiful silver under the tiled pavement in the temple precinct.
-The treasure is forgotten and it is only in 1830 that the silver resurfaces when a somewhat surprised farmer from the French village of Berthouville literally runs into it while ploughing his field.
+The treasure is then forgotten.
+It is only in 1830 that the silver resurfaces when a somewhat surprised farmer from the French village of Berthouville literally runs into it while ploughing his field.

-The treasure is now the property of the Bibliothèque nationale de France in Paris, which, for four years working jointly with The J. Paul Getty Museum in Los Angeles, has cleaned and restored the objects so they can be exhibited in all their glory.
+The treasure is now the property of the Bibliothèque nationale de France in Paris.
+Which for four years working jointly with The J. Paul Getty Museum in Los Angeles, has cleaned and restored the objects.
+Now they can be exhibited in all their glory.

 A penchant for luxury

-Together with the unique silver treasure from Berthouville the exhibition also presents a treasure chamber filled with luxury items of gold and precious stones, all of which have also been kindly lent by the Bibliothèque nationale de France, which bear witness to the Roman penchant for luxury and to the superb craftsman ship of their artisans, which can still enchant and impress even the most skilled goldsmiths today.
+Together with the unique silver treasure from Berthouville the exhibition also presents a treasure chamber filled with luxury items of gold and precious stones.
+All of which have also been kindly lent by the Bibliothèque nationale de France.
+It bears witness to the Roman penchant for luxury and to the superb craftsman ship of their artisans.
+It can still enchant and impress even the most skilled goldsmiths today.
 The Berthouville Treasure itself consists of some 90 objects of silver which, taken together have a total weight of about 25 kg.
 And these are drinking vessels, dishes and statues which were all used by the Romans and direct our thoughts back to the enriching and intoxicating feasts of the Roman Empire.

 It’s for Kids!
 Off on a Treasure Hunt with Mercury